buptkang/RadixTrie/README.md

 Computational Complexity:

-- Time Analysis:  Same to Trie, theta(k) where k is the length of lookup sequence
+- Time Analysis:  Same to Trie, THETA(k) where k is the length of lookup sequence

 - Space Analysis: Less space to store encoding sequences in compared to Trie.